 A much more common type of implicit contract is found in the employee handbook, which goes beyond this verbal guarantee of a job or title.
 When an employer tells their employees that their rights and obligations are defined in the company's written handbook, the employer has entered into an implicit arrangement not to fire the employee as long as they meet the company's standards and perform their duties.
 The distribution of employee handbooks exposes the employer to civil responsibility and necessitates the use of justifiable cause to fire an employee.
 As a consequence of this implied contract, there is an implied, legal obligation not to terminate jobs unless there is a clearly specified transgression.
 In other terms, the handbook essentially acts as an implicit work contract.

 The civil courts have a lot of leeway in interpreting these implicit contracts.
 To decide if an implicit contract of employment exists in a given situation, the court must consider all of the underlying circumstances.
-This means that in these situations, you'll need to hire an experienced wrongful termination lawyer.
+This means that in these situations, you'll need to hire an experienced and top-rated employment lawyers in California.

 The majority of states, including California, have implemented this implicit contract exemption.